learning-zone/javascript-basics/README.md

 ```javascript
 Object.assign(target, ...sources)
 ```
-Let's take exampple with one source and one target object,
+Let us take example with one source and one target object,
 ```javascript
 const target = { a: 1, b: 2 };
 const source = { b: 3, c: 4 };